Chapter 4 : Sixth Year

 “How did I get roped into sitting with them?”
 Noah asked in an undertone.

-“Hey, Noah,” James said suddenly.
-“Who’s the new Slytherin Quidditch captain, do you know?”
+Before Scorpius could answer, James turned his attention toward them.
+“Hey, Noah - who’s the new Slytherin Quidditch captain, do you know?”

 “Me,” Noah told him, looking a little wary.

 James grinned.
 “Yeah, I thought it would be.
 Nice one.”

 “Thanks.”
 When James and Marion turned to answer something Natalia had just asked them, Noah shot Scorpius a bemused look.
 Scorpius shrugged.

 Just when he was starting to get nervous that he’d be stuck with these people for the entire ride without Rose, the compartment door flew open.
 “James, Roxanne, come and help us with our trunks,” Rose said, panting.
 Then she was gone.